The Dawn Patrol (1938 film): Plot

 B Flight is mauled next.
-Just after its wounded leader, Captain Squires (Michael Brooke), informs the squadron that the dreaded von Richter is now their foe, an enemy aircraft flies low over their aerodrome and drops a pair of trench boots.
+Just after its wounded leader, Captain Squires, informs the squadron that the dreaded von Richter is now their foe, an enemy aircraft flies low over their aerodrome and drops a pair of trench boots.
 Attached is a taunting note telling the British pilots that they will be safer on the ground.
 Brand warns his men that the boots are intended to incite inexperienced pilots into trying to retaliate.
 He forbids any take offs without orders.
 Courtney and Scott disregard the prohibition, taking off in the dawn mist after stealing the boots from Brand's room.
 They fly to von Richter's airfield, where the black-painted fighters are being readied for the day.
 Courtney and Scott bomb and strafe the field, destroying most of the German aircraft and shoot down two which try to take to the air.
 Courtney then drops the boots.
 Von Richter retrieves them and shakes his fist at the departing British.
 Courtney is shot down recrossing the lines, then rescued by Scott, whose aircraft is also hit by anti-aircraft fire.
 When leaking oil blinds Scott, Courtney talks him down to a crash landing behind their own trenches.

 Brand's outrage at their disobedience dissipates when headquarters congratulates him for the success of the attack and promotes him "up to Wing".
 Brand takes cruel pleasure in naming Courtney to take command of 59 Squadron.
 Soon, Courtney is forced to acquire all the qualities he hated in Brand.
 When Scott's younger brother Donnie is posted as a replacement, Scott begs Courtney to give him a few days so that he can teach his brother the ropes.
 Courtney tells him there can be no exceptions.
 Unbeknownst to Scott, Courtney calls headquarters to plead for a few days of training for his replacements but is turned down.
 Von Richter shoots down Donnie in flames the next morning, for which Scott blames Courtney.